Yes, ADHD can make you suicidal.

-Yes, ADHD can make you suicidal.
-ADHD is a developmental disorder that involves delays in how a person manages to control attention, emotion, and behavior.
+ADHD is a neurodevelopmental disorder that involves delays in how a person manages to control and regulate their attention, emotion, and behavior.

 People with ADHD are more prone to acting in dangerous or risky ways and spend less time thinking about the effects or permanence of trying to end their lives.

 Additionally, people with ADHD have a hard time following instructions or keeping up with social cues.
 If untreated, these struggles may cause stress, anxiety, and depression.